Ralph Reed: Georgia Republican Party chairman

 In 2001, Reed mounted a campaign for State Chairman of the Georgia Republican Party, a volunteer job.
 His candidacy attracted national media attention, and challenges from three opponents.

 Reed's principal opponent was David Shafer, a former executive director of the Georgia Republican Party recruited to the race by Congressman John Linder.
 Shafer campaigned on Republican gains made when he served as state executive director in the early 1990s, but was hampered by his subsequent association with the failed campaigns of Mack Mattingly, Guy Millner and Clint Day in the later half of the decade.

 The state convention, held at the Cobb Galleria in May 2001, was the most heavily attended and longest running in the history of the party.
-Reed won on the first ballot, capturing almost 60 percent of the delegate vote against Shafer, who won 40 percent, and a third candidate, lobbyist Maria Rose Strollo, who won one percent.
+Reed won on the first ballot, capturing almost 60% of the delegate vote to Shafer's 40%.
+Lobbyist Maria Rose Strollo won 1%.

 Reed was endorsed by the "Confederate Republican Caucus," a block of almost 500 "heritage" activists who had participated in the state convention as a protest against the removal of the Confederate battle emblem from the State Flag.
-The organization would later claim that they were "double-crossed" by Reed.
+The organization later claimed it had been "double-crossed" by Reed.

-Documents released by federal investigators in June 2005 show that Reed's 2001 campaign for State Chairman was partially financed with contributions from the Choctaws, an Indian gaming tribe represented by Abramoff.
+Documents released by federal investigators in 2005 show that Reed's 2001 campaign for State Chairman was partially financed with contributions from the Choctaws, an Indian gaming tribe represented by Abramoff.

 The party experienced success in the 2002 elections under Reed's leadership.
-Saxby Chambliss was elected as U.S. Senator, and Sonny Perdue was elected as Governor.
+Saxby Chambliss was elected U.S. senator and Sonny Perdue was elected governor.
 Reed, however, was asked to relinquish his job as State Chairman by Perdue, whose long-shot candidacy was largely ignored by Reed in favor of Chambliss.

 Reed supported the candidacy of Congressman Bob Barr, who had moved into the neighboring district of Congressman John Linder and challenged his renomination.
 Linder decisively defeated Barr.